-- 5.3 Due consideration has been given to whether the settlement boundary (Figure 5) should be changed to include new development allocations proposed by the Neighbourhood Plan. - 5.4 Sherington is defined within the Milton Keynes Core Strategy as a 'selected village'.
+- 5.3 Due consideration has been given to whether the settlement boundary (Figure5) should be changed to include new development allocations proposed by theNeighbourhood Plan. - Sherington is defined within the Milton Keynes Core Strategy as a 'selected village'.
 A settlement boundary was defined by the 2005 Adopted Local Plan.
-The same settlement boundary has been applied in the Neighbourhood Plan, except where it has been extended to include the two allocated development sites, as covered by: - Policy NP7: Land adjacent to High Street - Policy NP8: Land adjacent to Water Lane.
+The same settlement boundary has been applied in the Neighbourhood Plan, except where the boundary has been extended to include the two development allocations, as proposed by: - Policy NP7: Land adjacent to High Street - Policy NP8: Land adjacent to Water Lane